kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 - The request comes to the node `n` to find the key `id`
 - If the `id` is between `n` (exclusive) and `successor` (inclusive), return `successor`
 - Otherwise get a node from the finger table, with highest `id` which is lower than the `id` we are looking for.
-This node is called `closest preceding node`, and we call `find_successor` on it with the `id` we are looking for.
+This node is called `closest preceding node`, and we call `find_successor` on this node with the `id` we are looking for.
 That node will repeat the same process until it finds the successor of the `id`.

 We need to create a function which checks if an `id` is between 2 nodes on the *ring*, we can add it to `Node` struct.